Biological Station “Rybachy”

 Andrey L. Mukhin (Deputy Director of the Zoological Institute, Director of the station, Senior Researcher, Candidate of Biological Sciences)

-Alexander A. Davydov (Research Intern)
+Alexander A. Davydov (Senior research engineer)

 Irina V. Demina (Researcher, Candidate of Biological Sciences)

-Maria M. Erokhina (Research Assistant)
+Maria M. Erokhina (Junior Researcher)

 Dmitry Yu.
 Leoke (Junior Researcher)